insapathogenomics/ReporTree/README.md

 Sequence alignment which will be converted into a profile and used to obtain genetic clusters
 **OR**
 VCF which will be converted into a profile and used to obtain genetic clusters
 **OR**
+TSV with a list of mutations per samples which will be converted into a profile and used to obtain genetic clusters
+**OR**
 Distance matrix which will be used to obtain genetic clusters
 **OR**